-Clause 32 The company may enter into a derivatives contract for the purpose of hedging risks from the insurance business or assets in which the company invested, and the sum of the net position shall not exceed the exposure of the company.
+Clause 32 The company may enter into a derivatives contract for the purpose of hedging risks from the insurance business or assets in which the company invested and the sum of the net position shall not exceed the exposure of the company.

-Clause 33 The company may provide lending or vehicle hire-purchasing, in the aggregate amount not exceeding 20 percent of the company's investment assets.
-Such proportion does not include policy loans and staff loans.
+Clause 33 The company may provide lending or car hire-purchasing, in the aggregate amount not exceeding 20 percent of the company's investment assets.
+Such proportion does not include staff loans.

-Clause 34 The company may aval bills and issue a letter of guarantee as performance bond for projects in an aggregate proportion not exceeding 5 percent of the company's investment assets.
+Clause 34 The company may issue a letter of guarantee as performance bond for projects in an aggregate proportion not exceeding 5 percent of the company's investment assets.